The Ruggles

-The Ruggles is an early American family-oriented situation comedy series broadcast live on ABC.
+The Ruggles is an early American family-oriented sitcom television series broadcast live on ABC.
 Episodes were recorded on kinescope, and some of them survive in the UCLA Film and Television Archive.
 The series began October 23, 1949 — a couple of weeks after the radio hit The Life of Riley had moved to television on NBC — and ended on June 19, 1952.
 The Ruggles was also one of the first shows to originate from Hollywood rather than New York City, where most radio programs had been produced.
 It aired in New York City via kinescope beginning November 3, 1949.

 Cast and changes

 The star of the series is comedian Charlie Ruggles, playing a character with the same name.
 His wife, Margaret Ruggles, was played in the first season by Irene Tedrow, thereafter by Erin O'Brien-Moore.
-The television family also had four children: college co-ed Sharon Ruggles (Margaret Kerry), high school student Chuck Ruggles (Tom Bernard), and the young twins, Donna and Donald, played by Judy Nugent and Jimmy Hawkins.
+The television family also had four children: college student Sharon Ruggles (Margaret Kerry), high school student Chuck Ruggles (Tom Bernard), and the young twins, Donna and Donald, played by Judy Nugent and Jimmy Hawkins.
 During the second season (1950–51), Lonnie Burr played an occasional recurring character named Oliver Quimby, a know-it-all neighbor kid.